gabkhanfig/CubicScript/docs/SCRIPT.md

 Pointer arithmetic is not allowed.

-References, or primitive types (Array, Map, Set) containing references, may **never** be stored in structs, with the one exception being shared references.
+References, or primitive types (Array, Map, Set) containing references, may **never** be stored in classes, with the one exception being shared references.

 ### Shared References